La Jolla restaurants you'll love

 |Popular items

-Eggs scrambled with jack cheese, sautéed tomatoes and green onions.
-Served with seasoned black beans, jack cheese, flour tortillas & a side of salsa fresca
+Crispy rosemary potatoes grilled with jalapeños, sautéed tomatoes and green onions, seasoned black beans, jack cheese, sour cream.
+Served w/ flour tortillas & a side of salsa fresca

 SOUPS • SEAFOOD • FRENCH FRIES